Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Black holes in binary systems_ Observational appearance.md

 $H$ is the magnetic field strength.
 $\rho$ is the mass density of the matter.
 Basically this can be connected to the simple model of accretion disk where there is a "friction" between circular layers of the accretion disk that leads "losing" angular momentum and falling to the center.
+This spiraling fall motion leads to  release of gravitational energy, some of it is

 ## 2. Key Contributions
 -